- This event has passed.

 The 2017 KoM/QoM winners were Daniel Connor and Laura Belfield who averaged 15.1km/hr and 11km / hr, respectively, over the segment.
 However, the Tour de Manc® is not all about the fastest and this is not a race – we award spot prizes for grit and determination too.

 After a quick “light” refreshment stop, you head through Tameside and climb over towards Saddleworth, passing through Uppermill before a long steady climb to the second feed station.
 Here you can enjoy Colin’s hospitality and his amazing scones whilst taking in another great view.
-Heading over some testy climbs, you will make your way over to Newhey, Milnrow and through Rochdale before a third stop with hot food and a chance to prepare yourself for the harder half of the ride.
+Heading over some testy climbs, you will make your way over to Newhey, Milnrow and through Rochdale before a third stop before a third stop at Nordern Community Primary School, where there will be hot food and a chance to prepare yourself for the harder half of the ride.
 First you climb Owd Betts, then up to Holcombe before a VERY tough climbing route and closed road section to Belmont where you will enjoy your last feed station.
-You will need to replenish your reserves here as you have Rivington, Chorley New Road and a handful of climbs towards Bury.
+You will need to replenish your reserves here at the Bolton Sailing Club as you have Rivington, Chorley New Road and a handful of climbs towards Bury.
 Then just to add that little sting to the tail, you have the Heap Bridge climb which takes you to within a few miles from the finish and at the finish there will be a very pleasant reward awaiting you !

 Standard price £34.99